public class StatementWrapper

 statement to complete.
 If the limit is exceeded, an

-is thrown.
+SQLTimeoutException is thrown.

-A JDBC driver must apply this limit to the execute
+A JDBC driver must apply this limit to the execute,

-and executeUpdate
+executeQuery and executeUpdate methods.

 Note: JDBC driver implementations may also apply this

-limit to ResultSet
+limit to ResultSet methods

 (consult your driver vendor documentation for details).

-Note: In the case of Statement
+Note: In the case of Statement batching, it is

 implementation defined as to whether the time-out is applied to

-individual SQL commands added via the addBatch
+individual SQL commands added via the addBatch method or to

 the entire batch of SQL commands invoked by the executeBatch